-7.1.
+- 7.1.
 Establishment or assigning procurement responsibilities to appropriate persons.
-Operational departments will then only submit their resource requirements as per an approved requisition.

-7.2.
-Refining of supplier database to include primary and secondary business portfolios.

-7.3.
-Utilization of the current Central Supplier database of National Treasury - all requisitions submitted will first be verified.

-7.4.
-Use current item prices as standard prices and refine to align with market related prices.
+Operational departments will then only submit their resource requirements as per an approved requisition. - 7.2.
+Refining of supplier database to include primary and secondary business portfolios. - 7.3.
+Utilization of the current Central Supplier database of National Treasury all requisitions submitted is being verified. - 7.4.
+Use current item prices as standard prices and refine to align with market related prices. - 7.5.

-7.5.
 Vendor performance criteria should be part of standard SCM documentation highlighting the sanctions for non-compliance.
-This is done by the User Departments and with every invoice submitted an evaluation sheet must be completed with the confirmation of goods/services received and submitted to the SCM Unit to monitor the performance of Suppliers.

-7.6.
-Assist with reporting templates to ensure synergy in dealing with same matters by difference directorates and/or departments.

-7.7.
-Developing standardized specifications for day-to-day material and/or service provider usage.
+This is done by the User Departments, if a Service Level Agreement is in place.
+The invoice submitted is accompanied with an evaluation sheet that is completed with the confirmation of goods/services received and submitted to the SCM Unit to monitor the performance of Suppliers. - 7.6.
+Assist with reporting templates to ensure synergy in dealing with same matters by difference directorates and/or departments. - 7.7.
+Developing standardized specifications for day-to-day material and/or service provider usage. - 7.8.

-7.8.
 Increased focused on quotations below R30 000.00 where it seems like most anomalies occur.